Manu Road: November 26th to 30th

 In the afternoon we drive back to the Abra Patricia area.
 At dusk we shall make the first try to try to see the mythical Long-whiskered Owlet.
 Night: Fundo Alto Nieva

-Day 4: Birding at Long-whiskered Owlet Lodge.
-Ochre-fronted Antpitta and Lulu’s Pygmy-Tyrant.
+Day 4: Long-whiskered Owlet Lodge.
+Ochre-fronted Antpitta, Lulu’s Pygmy-Tyrant

 We shall mainly bird the trails at the Fundo Alto Nieva and check out the feeders.
 The trails are good for Ochre-fronted Antpitta, Rusty-tinged Antpitta, Chestnut Antpitta, Barred Antthrush, Wattled Guan, White-faced Nunbird, etc. The feeding flocks contain Hooded Mountain-Tanager, Scarlet-bellied Mountain-Tanager, Blue-backed Conebill, Spectacled Whitestart, Pearled Treerunner, White-throated Tyrannulet, Blue-and-Black Tanager and Metallic-green Tanager.